It’s one thing motivating clients in the gym when you’re face to face, but it’s another thing trying to motivate them to work out at home.

 At your next session (if you don’t know already), ask each client what music they like, their favourite artist, etc. Then go away, create a custom playlist for each client, and wow them in their next session.
 Be attentive to each of your clients’ needs and make their experience stand out.

-Even if your clients train with you 3x per week (3 hours), there’s still 165 hours of the week remaining.
+Even if your clients train with you 3x per week (3 hours), there are still 165 hours of the week remaining.
 If you want to motivate clients to progress outside of your sessions, you need to provide extra resources and set up systems to keep them on track.

-Solution: Create ebooks, recipe guides, home workout plans, write blogs (relevant to your clients’ needs), and regularly check in with your clients outside of sessions.
+Solution: Create ebooks, recipe guides, and home workout plans, write blogs (relevant to your client’s needs), and regularly check in with your clients outside of sessions.

-If your clients see that you are going above and beyond, they will return the favour by working hard.
-It’s a team game, and both client and coach need to be fully invested for motivation to be at it’s highest.
+If your clients see that you are going above and beyond, they will return the favor by working hard.
+It’s a team game, and both client and coach need to be fully invested for motivation to be at its highest.

 Personal Development = Business Growth